TheChikenfly/source_code_VIVpaper/README.md

 The results were generated using a computer with a Windows OS, a 64-bit architecture To reproduce the results you must have installed a bash O.S, [Matlab 2022](hhttps://www.mathworks.com/company/newsroom/mathworks-introduces-release-2022a-of-matlab-and-simulink.html) and the ONSAS software commit [2e096c](https://github.com/ONSAS/ONSAS.m/tree/d2da99f1389ea9e4916eb26f07e6c742062e096c).

+## Usage

+1. Set an `ONSAS_PATH` global enviroment pointing to the ONSAS folder.

+2. To reproduce the results of each example run the corresponding mainExX.m file.